Wintellect/MSLearn/Introduction to Python/final final/3-working-with-strings.md

 	    print('{0:8}{1:32}{2:1}'.format(airport_code, airport_location, airport_name))
 	```

-	The last line uses Python's `format` function to format a string.
+	The last line uses the `format` function that can be called on any string in Python to format a string.
 It left-aligns `airport_code` in a field that is 8 spaces wide, `airport_location` in a field that is 32 spaces wide, and `airport_name` in a field that occupies the remainder of the line.
 It's one way in Python to align printed output into columns.

 1. Confirm that the output resembles the output below.